cristianbote/goober/README.md

 ## Prop Types

-If you're utilising custom props and wish to style based on them, you can do so when initialising as follows:
+If you're using custom props and wish to style based on them, you can do so as follows:

 ```ts
 interface Props {